darrenburns/ward/docs/tutorial.md

 don't have to repeat ourselves at the start of every test.

 The `@fixture` decorator lets us define a fixture, which is a unit of test setup code.
-It can optionally contain some additional code to clean up any resources the fixture used (e.g. cleaning up a test database).
+It can optionally contain some additional code to clean up any resources the it used (e.g. cleaning up a test database).

 Lets define a fixture immediately above the tests we just wrote.